caydenakins/fix-common-git-mistakes-course-notes/04-remove-changes-from-a-commit-before-pushing.md

 # 04. Remove Changes from a Commit Before Pushing

 Inside of the `app.js` created earlier, we can create a function `helloWorld` that contains `alert("hello!")`.
-Later, you might close that file and open the `index.html` and make changes to that file.
+Later, you might close that file and open the `index.html` and make changes to that file like adding a description.

 ## app.js
 ```js